Environmental Sustainability and the Golfer

 Water Conservation and Recycling

-- Haymaker has implemented irrigation practices that conserve approximately 29% of water compared to conventional means.
+- Haymaker has implemented irrigation practices that conserve approximately 29% more water than through conventional means.

 - Only 83 acres (small in comparison to other courses) are irrigated